lindawinnicki/malaria_case_study/README.md

 #### run gene prediction again (done to be used for creating a phylogenetic tree)
 ------stop
-### at this time point i realise that i have accidently screwed up my blast searches, where ive used fna with blastp and faa with blastx. so i am rerunning things, and i have corrected this readmefile.
+### at this time point i realise that i have accidently screwed up my blast searches, where ive used fna with blastp and faa with blastx. so i am rerunning things, and i have corrected this readmefile. and now I realise that the xscript removing bird contigs should have been doing that on the filtered genome file....